k3fair/MetapopulationTrade-model/README.md

 # MetapopulationTrade-Model
-Simulation and visualization code for manuscript by Fair, Bauch, and Anand (2021).
+Simulation, model fitting, analysis and visualization code for manuscript by Fair, Bauch, and Anand (2021).
 Model describes a system where agricultural land area, food supply, and human population growth are coupled.
 Associated preprint is posted at ???.

 To run a set of simulations make all required option selections (detailed within each script) and launch the appropriate script.